Songs of Faith and Devotion: Madrid sessions

-Unlike the previous albums, there was very little pre-production, where the band would listen to demos created by Gore and then suggest ideas to establish a creative framework.
-Flood recalls the lack of pre-production as a big mistake that adversely affected the early recording sessions.
-Due to these frustrations, the first recording batch of four weeks was largely unusable, which Wilder described as "a complete fucking waste of time" in a sarcastic toast to Flood at the airport on their way back home.
+Due to these frustrations, the first six-week recording session was largely unusable, which Wilder described as "a complete fucking waste of time" in a sarcastic toast to Flood at the airport on their way back home.
 The lack of progress increasingly frustrated everyone involved.
 Flood compared the collective effort of Violator where the band would contribute as a whole, and while there were disagreements, it was in recognition that it was for a greater good, whereas in the making of Songs of Faith and Devotion, the band members were highly adamant of their own individual ideas, leading to considerable tension.
 Flood described the atmosphere as "like pulling teeth" and emotionally draining.
-Gore, Gahan, and Daniel Miller shared his sentiments, comparing the party-like atmosphere of creating Violator to the stale atmosphere on Songs of Faith and Devotion.
-Though Wilder would say the band members had drifted as far apart as they had ever been, the emotional stress contributed to some of Depeche Mode's best tracks, including "In Your Room" and "Walking in My Shoes", which many felt were indicative of Gore's greatest works.
+Gore, Gahan, and Miller shared his sentiments, unfavourably comparing the stale atmosphere of the recording of Songs of Faith and Devotion to the party-like atmosphere of creating Violator a few years earlier.
+Despite the difficulties, the band was able to start developing several songs during the early Madrid sessions, including "One Caress", "Walking in My Shoes", "Condemnation" and "I Feel You".
+During the break halfway through the Madrid sessions, Wilder wrote in a "Questions and Answers" section for the Bong Depeche Mode fan magazine that "we're in Madrid.
+We've done some rehearsing there.
+We're going back there soon to do another period and then we'll be moving on to some other places later in the year, yet to be decided."